When your subject matter varies considerably in altitude, there are a couple of things you should be thinking about:

 Equally, if you take off from the rim, your subject is going to be made of fewer pixels and so a lower resolution (higher ground sampling distance) in the final orthorectified image.

-When flying from the base of hilly terrain, or terrain with tall buildings, trees or stockpiles, we recommend you create a number of overlapping flight plans, with takeoff points at each plateau.
-An alternative is just to increase your takeoff overlap to compensate.
+When flying from the base of hilly terrain, or terrain with tall buildings, trees or stockpiles, we recommend you increase your takeoff overlap to compensate.